SunCodeEarth/gerrymander/README.md

 # gerrymander
 Comprehenstive Metric for Gerrymandering

-R code is coming soon here.
+R code is under refactoring and coming soon.
+For working but messy code, plase contact me directly.